-- In line with the Government's education policy that focuses on helping all children to reach their potential, at Carrington Junior School we are committed to developing a level of education that provides equality of opportunity and high achievement for all our children. - We will strive to ensure that if a child has a Special Educational Need it is identified at the earliest opportunity and that early action is taken to meet those needs. - We place the rights of children with Special Educational Needs Disability (SEND) at the heart of school policy and ensure that children are involved with decisions taken about the education they receive. - We try to ensure that we have a clear and flexible strategy for working with children with SEND and parents are encouraged to play an active role in the education of their children. - We believe that all pupils, whatever their ability or specific need, have a right to a broad, balanced and differentiated curriculum relevant to their needs. - At Carrington Junior School we value all children and recognise that all children may at some time be entitled to special needs provision and that this may include children who are recognised as Gifted and/or Talented. - The Headteacher, leadership team, staff and governors will do their best to secure appropriate provision for any pupil who has an identified SEND. - Our ethos is aimed at enabling children with SEND to maximise their potential, be included fully in our school community and make a successful transition to secondary school and into adult life.
+- In line with the Government's education policy that focuses on helping all children to reach their potential, at Carrington Junior School we are committed to developing a level of education that provides equality of opportunity and high achievement for all our children. - We will strive to ensure that if a child has a Special Educational Need and Disability (SEND) it is identified at the earliest opportunity and that early action is taken to meet those needs. - We place the rights of children with SEND at the heart of school policy and ensure that children are involved with decisions taken about the education they receive. - We try to ensure that we have a clear and flexible strategy for working with children with SEND and parents are encouraged to play an active role in the education of their children. - We believe that all pupils, whatever their ability or specific need, have a right to a broad, balanced and differentiated curriculum relevant to their needs. - At Carrington Junior School we value all children and recognise that all children may at some time be entitled to special provision and that this may include children who are recognised as more able. - The Headteacher, Senior Leadership Team (SLT), staff and governors will do their best to secure appropriate provision for any pupil who has an identified SEND. - Our ethos is aimed at enabling children with SEND to maximise their potential, be included fully in our school community and make a successful transition to secondary school and into adult life.

-- Our whole school has a shared responsibility for identifying, assessing and meeting the individual pupil needs. - We strive to ensure that each pupil be fully integrated into the life of the school and be given every opportunity to develop self-confidence, self-esteem and independence
+• We strive to ensure that each pupil be fully integrated into the life of the school and be given every opportunity to develop self-confidence, self-esteem and independence.